Spaceginner/stable-reaction/README.md

 cd ..\..\
 ```

-4. Then install all dependencies by running this command:
+5. Then install all dependencies by running this command:

 ```commandline
 pip install -r requirements.txt
 ```

-5. Go to [Discord Developer Portal](https://discord.com/developers/) and create
+6. Go to [Discord Developer Portal](https://discord.com/developers/) and create
 a new application

-6. Go to `Bot` tab and create a bot, then press `Reset Token` and copy a token
+7. Go to `Bot` tab and create a bot, then press `Reset Token` and copy a token
 **DO NOT SHARE TOKEN WITH ANYBODY**.
 Then open `config.yaml` with any text editor
 and put your token in `token` field.

-7. To invite a bot to your server, go to `OAuth2` tab in [Discord Developer Portal](https://discord.com/developers/)
+8. To invite a bot to your server, go to `OAuth2` tab in [Discord Developer Portal](https://discord.com/developers/)
 and then go to `URL Generator`, then select following scopes: `bot`, `applications.commands`
 and these permissions: `Send Messages`, `Send Messages in Threads`, `Attach Files`,
 `Use Slash Commands`.
 At the bottom you will have an invite link.

-7. If you changed default URL in [AUTOMATIC1111's WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), then open `config.yaml` and change `webui_url` field respectively .
+9. If you changed default URL in [AUTOMATIC1111's WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), then open `config.yaml` and change `webui_url` field respectively.

-9. Launch this bot (make sure venv is still active):
+10. Launch this bot (make sure venv is still active):

 ```commandline
 python app.py
 ```

-10. To test it, issue this command in discord: `/diffuse prompt:austronaut on a horse in space, Earth, concept art`
+11. To test it, issue this command in discord: `/diffuse prompt:austronaut on a horse in space, Earth, concept art`